D-Kumar19/Book-Bliss/README.md

 ## Contributing

-I welcome contributions to **Cryptonaut: RSA-Algorithm**!
+I welcome contributions to **Book Bliss**!
 If you have suggestions for improving the game or have found a way to beat the current record, please feel free to contribute.
 Here's how you can do so:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b <branch_name>`).